 Grades 10 – 12

-Students in grades 10-12 may enroll in an SAT Prep Class, run in conjunction with the A List SAT Prep Program.
+Students in grades 10-12 may enroll in an SAT Prep Class.
 This is a full year course that prepares students for the May administration of the SAT examination.
 This course has fees that are the responsibility of the student, and students may earn one credit.